-The training and induction provided for new Trustees will depend upon their existing experience but would always include a tour of the schools and a chance to meet staff and pupils.
-All Trustees are provided with copies of those policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
+The training and induction provided for new Trustees will depend upon their existing experience, but would always include a tour of the schools and an opportunity to meet staff and pupils so that the Trust's vision and value are clearly understood.

+All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.

-Induction is tailored to the needs of individual Trustees.
-To support training and ensure Governors are kept up to date with the latest education developments we subscribe to the following training platforms: Devon Education Services - Governor Support, The National College, Schools' Choice and the National Governor Association.
+Trustees are expected to complete annual training in areas of compliance such as safeguarding, GDPR etc. To support training and ensure Governors are kept up to date with the latest education developments we subscribe to the following training platforms: Devon Education Services - Governor Support, The National College, Schools' Choice and the National Governor Association.